99253 CPT Code (2022) Description, Guidelines, Reimbursement, Modifiers & Example

 Example 9

-Initial inpatient consultation for a 57-year-old male, post lower endoscopy, for evaluation of abdominal pain and fever.
+Initial inpatient consultation for a 57-year-old male, post lower endoscopy, to evaluate abdominal pain and fever.
 (General Surgery)

 Example 10